-DAY 15 - Fly to Male
+DAY 7 - Fly to Male

-This morning we fly to Male and after meeting up with our representative and the rest of the group we walk to our hotel close to the harbour in Male.
+After breakfast this morning we drive to Colombo Airport where we take the short flight to Male, the capital of the Maldives.
+After meeting up with our local guide and the rest of the group we walk to our hotel close to the harbour in Male.
 The circumference of the island is little more than 5 kilometers so it's very easy to explore on foot.
 After freshening up at the hotel we will walk down to the Mosque, to the fish market and along the waters edge to watch the ferries coming and going.